ShawkiS/Btcercises/README.md

 * **GoCatena**:
 an efficiently-verifiable Bitcoin witnessing scheme.
 Catena enables any number of thin clients, such as mobile phones, to efficiently agree on a log of applicationspecific statements managed by an adversarial server, the paper can be found [here!](https://people.csail.mit.edu/devadas/pubs/catena.pdf)

+* **PBKDF2**:
+An implementaion for Password-Based Key Derivation Function which is used in HD wallets